aws-cloudformation/cloudformation-pkl/README.md

     }
 }
 ```

+In the directory where you create `PklProject`, run `pkl project resolve`, which will auto-generate the `PklProject.deps.json` file.
+Then you can run `pkl eval my-template.pkl -f yaml` and the `@cfn` package will be downloaded in order to generate the output.

+## Patterns

 It's possible to build higher level patterns in Pkl.
 In the following example,
 we are building a VPC defined in `patterns/vpc.pkl`.